 The Quality Of The El Camino

 Some of the bags out there are made from a pretty thin material that could rip if it got snagged on something.
-The El Camino is a pretty solid material and seems like it’ll deal with everyday wear and tear.
+The material on this bag seems pretty solid and seems like it’ll deal with everyday wear and tear.
 I’ll be sure to update this post if that changes.

 I’ve also had bags in the past where the zippers broke or wouldn’t close that smoothly.
 I’ve messed around with them and pulled on them pretty well and haven’t run across any issues.